sctlcd/match-the-memory-latest-version/README.md

 - The simplicity, rapidity and ease of use by focusing on structure and content.

 My wireframes for this project can be found [here](https://github.com/sctlcd/match-the-memory/tree/master/app/assets/wireframes) in the wireframes sub-directory.

+My Balsamiq Wireframes are not updated according to the latest version.
+The free licence provided by Code Institute has expired.

 Back to [top](#TableOfContents)